bsmith89/strain-corr/doc/manuscript/manuscript.md

 of our approach for comparing donor strains, we re-analyzed metagenomes from a previously published study of FMT for the treatment of ulcerative colitis [@smithStrainresolvedAnalysisRandomized2022].
 We refer to these metagenomes as the UCFMT dataset.
-As a proof-of-concept, we focused on strains of _Escherichia coli_, a well-studied and highly prevalent member of the human gut microbiome with well-documented examples of not only pathogenic but also commensal and even probiotic strains [@blountUnexhaustedPotentialColi2015].
+As a proof-of-concept, we focused on strains of _E. coli_, a well-studied and highly prevalent member of the human gut microbiome with well-documented examples of not only pathogenic but also commensal and even probiotic strains [@blountUnexhaustedPotentialColi2015].